SCor87/SCor87/README.md

 # About Me 👋

-- 🔭 I’m currently working on ... *A 2 year college course*
+- 🔭 I’m currently working on ... *A career change into IT.
+Currently in 2nd year of a 2 year college course*
-- 🌱 I’m currently learning ... *IT*
+- 🌱 I’m currently learning ... *BTEC Level 3 in Information Technology*
-- 📫 How to reach me: ... *Not via social media* 😉
+- 📫 How to reach me: ... *Email or phone*
 - ⚡ Fun fact: ... *Skater* 🛹 *and musician* 🎸